ozos/ozos.github.io/_posts/2015-01-20-Introduction.md

 ###*Welcome!*

 Hello everyone!
 This is Luis.
-You can check more about me in the next [Link](http://ozos.github.io/about/).
-[GitHub](https://github.com/ozos).
+You can know more about me in the next [Link](http://ozos.github.io/about/).
+My projects are hosted on [GitHub](https://github.com/ozos).

 -----